BrainJS/brain.js/README.md

 By default training won't let you know how its doing until the end, but set `log` to `true` to get periodic updates on the current training error of the network.
 The training error should decrease every time.

+The learning rate is a parameter that influences how quickly the network trains.
+It's a number from `0` to `1`.
+If the learning rate is close to `0` it will take longer to train.
+If the learning rate is closer to `1` it will train faster but it's in danger of training to a local minimum and performing badly on new data.
+The default learning rate is `0.3`.

 #### Output
-The ouput of `train()` is a hash of information about how the training went:
+The output of `train()` is a hash of information about how the training went:

 ```javascript
 {